shoumo95/Spark-POT-SF/README.md

+# Spark POT
-# Assets for IBM's Apache Spark Proof of Technology
+Assets for IBM's Apache Spark Proof of Technology

 <h2>Environment setup for working on Labs</h2>
 You will be using jupyter notebooks and Apache Spark Service to work on the labs.